Films proposed around the commemoration of January 27, 1945

 2015, France, 1h07, documentary, produced by J.W Production – Jacques Wenig & Injam Production – Marc Andréani.

-Synopsis: In May 1941, aged 28, Zysman Wenig is arrested in Paris by the French police for being a Jew and interned at the Pithiviers camp.
-On 25 June 1942, he was deported to the Auschwitz camp.
-70 years later, he recounts how he managed to survive four years of internment and deportation.
-This documentary focuses on the conditions of this survival and on the view of a 100-year-old man who looks back at his own destiny and that of his family, leading him to experience one of the greatest tragedies of humanity.
+Synopsis: In May 1941, aged 28, Zysman Wenig is arrested in Paris by the French police because he is Jewish and interned at the Pithiviers camp.
+On June 25, 1942, he was deported to the Auschwitz camp.
+70 years later, he tells how he managed to survive four years of internment and deportation.
+This documentary focuses on the conditions of this survival and the gaze of a 100-year-old man who looks back at his destiny and that of his family, leading to live one of the greatest tragedies of humanity.

 Zakhor by Fabienne Rousso-Lenoir